-BlueJeans Video Conferencing, a new videoconferencing service offered by ITS and BlueJeans Network, allows you to be able to connect with collaborators and meeting attendees from across the world without worrying about compatibility of software and hardware platforms and devices.
+BlueJeans Video Conferencing, a new videoconferencing service offered by ITS and BlueJeans Network, allows you to be able to connect with collaborators and meeting attendees from across the world without worrying about the compatibility of software and hardware platforms and devices.

 BlueJeans is a cloud-based solution that delivers high-quality telepresence videoconferencing, content sharing, and real-time video sharing.
 BlueJeans is available free-of-charge to all students, faculty, and staff members at U-M Ann Arbor, Dearborn, and Flint, without the hassle of setting up yet another account and password.

 To follow this Quicknote, you must be currently affiliated with the University and have access to a University computing account.

-The service makes communication and collaboration easy in situations where everyone cannot be in the same physical space, making it ideal for large meetings that wouldn't work in a traditional conference room, collaboration between different buildings or campuses, or remote interview sessions of prospective applicants.
+The service makes communication and collaboration easy in situations where everyone cannot be in the same physical space, making it ideal for large meetings that wouldn't work in a traditional conference room, a collaboration between different buildings or campuses, or remote interview sessions of prospective applicants.
 Here are additional BlueJeans features:

 - A BlueJeans user account is needed to schedule, host, or moderate a meeting, but it is not needed to attend or participate in a meeting.
 That means your meeting participants do not need to set up an account, unlike free options such as Google Hangouts.